jewjux/nvaitc-aps-project-demos/.github/pull_request_template.md

 - [ ] Code follows the existing project's style
 - [ ] All tests pass (if applicable)
 - [ ] No large files (>50MB) or sensitive data added
-- [ ] Original authors are still credited
-- [ ] My name is added to contributors (if not already there)

 ### Testing
 <!-- How did you test your changes?
 What commands did you run? -->